-The current Nigg to Cromarty ferry service allows tourists to pass through the black isle and visit villages such as Munlochy, Fortrose and Cromarty without having to significantly increase their road mileage as discussed in Section 5.6.
+The current Cromarty to Nigg ferry service allows tourists to pass through the Black Isle and visit villages such as Munlochy, Fortrose and Cromarty without having to significantly increase their road mileage as discussed in Section 5.6.
 Without this link tourists are likely to by-pass the Black Isle completely.